tmux-python/tmuxp/README.rst

 Freeze a tmux session
 ---------------------

-snapshot your tmux layout, pane paths, and window/session names.
+Snapshot your tmux layout, pane paths, and window/session names.

 .. code-block:: sh

-   $ tmuxp freeze SESSION_NAME
+   $ tmuxp freeze session-name

 See more about `freezing tmux`_ sessions.